serraince/WildfireDetection/README.md

 <img width="589" alt="Screenshot 2025-06-02 at 05 39 34" src="https://github.com/user-attachments/assets/30cafbcc-3fe4-4e08-a7d9-75e67f349300" />

 AI codes that involve images are more energy and carbon intensive than those with just text (Luccioni et. al, 2024).
 Also, model training is more carbon intensive than inference; since this model uses two clustering models for unsupervised learning, it requires no training, and is thus more energy-efficient compared to supervised training techniques (Luccioni et. al, 2024).
 On average, image-to-category techniques emitted less than text-to-image and image-to-text techniques (Luccioni et. al, 2024).

+CodeCarbon's values are lower than the estimate above, likely because it does not consider GPU use, while the data from the estimations does (mlco2.github.io, n.d.).
+Thus, the estimation above should be trusted more, however, CodeCarbon gives an idea for a comparison between the two models.

-This model can be made more energy efficient by decreasing the amount of data plugged into each model, using renewable energy for electricity, and by disregarding the non-NBR K-means clustering system and GMM.
-Overall, for this method of wildfire detection, GMM uses less electricity, although is less accurate than the KM.
+This model can be made more energy efficient by decreasing the amount of data plugged into each model, using renewable energy for electricity, and disregarding the non-NBR K-means clustering system and GMM.
+Overall, for this method of wildfire detection, GMM uses less electricity, although it is less accurate than KM.

 ## References